Easy Ideas for a Simple DIY Advent Wreath for Christmas

 What are the four colors of the Advent candles?

-Traditionally, an Advent wreath contains four candles.
+Traditionally, an Advent wreath contains four candles with different colors.
 Three of the candles are purple and one candle is pink.
-Often, a white candle is added in the middle in celebration of the good news of the birth of Jesus.
+Often, an additional candle is added in the middle in celebration of the good news of the birth of Jesus.
 This Christ candle is white.

 The colors are significant in the liturgical church and historically, are used in churches around the world and in many different denominations.
 I love that the meaning of the Advent wreath transcends language and culture to be meaningful to so many people!

 Even though the traditional colors are purple, pink, and white, I used all white candles for our DIY Advent wreath.
 I already had these on hand and want this to be a centerpiece for our Christmas coffee table.
 To me, the importance lies in the heart and the intention rather than following tradition and history down to every detail!